JohnsonL111/quartz/content/posts/git_push_force.md

 date: 2024/10/10
 ---

-Today at my coop I was doing a particularly inordinate number of force pushes to my branch.
+Today at my coop I was doing a particularly inordinate number of force pushes to my branch (okay before i get stabbed by the hypothetical anti-force pushing folks its to _my_ branch and its GHA pipeline work sooo).
 Typically, this is a result of cleaning up its history to prepare for a PR.
 The workflow looked something like...

 ```
 # 1. write some code to test something in a CI pipeline, make a commit.